PA Contractor #8981

 Will the color of the stamped concrete last?

-Another thing to remember is to keep up with resealing of your stamped work every 3-4 years.
+Another thing to remember is to keep up the resealing of your stamped work every 3-4 years.
 If you lose your protective layer you are more likely to lose color as well.
 Resealing is important.

 The number one reason people chose stamped concrete over its competitors is cost.
 Concrete can be far less expensive without sacrificing the appearance of brick or natural stone.